MPA Challenge: Climate Change

 MPA and Climate Change (project phase II)

-The initial plan was to assess effects of climate change in the Artic include abiotic changes such as melting ice, fresh water input and acidification and ecological changes (Soto, 2001; Roessig et al., 2004) such as changes in primary production, shifts in species ranges, species distribution and abundance, loss of habitat, change in migratory patterns, etc..
-And to do this at a high level of detail per MPA, considering species, the stressors and their magnitude.
-Such an analysis could not be completed.
+The initial plan was to assess the effects of climate change in the Artic on both abiotic factors (melting ice, fresh water input and acidification) and ecological factors (changes in primary production, shifts in species ranges, species distribution and abundance, loss of habitat, change in migratory patterns, etc.) (Soto, 2001; Roessig et al., 2004) at a high level of detail per MPA (specific species, stressors and their magnitude).
+Unfortunately, this analysis could not be completed, because:

-- MPA information does not include specifics on the species and/or habitats that are the reason fot its designation.
+- MPA information does not include specifics on the species and/or habitats that justify designation as an MPA.

 - The challenge on Climate Change, Coast and Riverine Inputs did not uncover relevant and usable datasets that could have been (re-)used for the MPA and Climate Change analysis.
-In addition to this for the MPA Challenge and the Coherence analysis, the project team did not find datasets on habitats, other than sea ice, that would make sense for use in this respect.
+Neither did the project team find useful datasets on habitats, other than sea ice, for the MPA Challenge and the Coherence analysis.

-With the current level of information that is readily available to the project this challenge could not be completed in its intended fashion.
+With the lack of information available to the project, this challenge could not be completed in its intended fashion.

-Based on the outcome of the the Coherence analysis a single threatened habitat can be identified: Sea Ice.
-It is an essential habitat for a number of Arctic species and is only to a very small extent included within current MPA boundaries.
-Considering the root cause of the threats to sea ice in the Arctic Ocean, being Climate Change designating protected areas will not be helpful in safeguarding this habitat.
+The Coherence analysis resulted in identification of a single threatened habitat: Sea Ice.
+Sea ice is an essential habitat for a number of Arctic species and is only to a very small extent included within current MPA boundaries.
+As the root cause of the threats to sea ice in the Arctic Ocean is Climate Change, designating protected areas will not be helpful in safeguarding this habitat.